SuriyaCU/aws-devops-k8s-project/README.md

 ## Overview
-This project demonstrates an end-to-end DevOps implementation on AWS using Terraform, Ansible, Jenkins, Docker, Kubernetes, Prometheus, and Grafana.
+This project demonstrates an end-to-end DevOps implementation on AWS using Terraform, Ansible, GitHub Actions, Docker, Kubernetes, Prometheus, and Grafana.

 ## Architecture
 - AWS EC2 (Single-node Kubernetes cluster)
 - Infrastructure provisioning using Terraform
 - Configuration management using Ansible
-- CI/CD pipeline using Jenkins
+- CI/CD pipeline using GitHub Actions
 - Containerization using Docker
 - Orchestration using Kubernetes
 - Monitoring using Prometheus and Grafana